 Collage Artist Workshops are intended for self-motivated artists, at any stage in their career, who want to develop their practice.
 This workshop is particularly oriented to those who wish to make a change in their current practice.
 Residencies are open to any artist over the age of 21 from anywhere in the world.

-The cost of the workshop is $500 per artist; however, no artist will be turned away for lack of funds and the organizers will work with artists to build a financial aid package.
+The cost of the workshop is $500 USD per artist; however, no artist will be turned away for lack of funds and the organizers will work with artists to build a financial aid package.

 HOW TO APPLY